 Aaron S. Jacobs is a trial and appellate attorney who concentrates his practice on technology litigation, including with respect to patents, trade secrets and general complex commercial litigation.

-Aaron practices in U.S. District Courts across the country, having litigated cases from the District of Massachusetts, to the Eastern District of Texas, to the Northern District of California, and a federal courts in-between.
+Aaron practices in U.S. District Courts across the country, having litigated cases from the District of Massachusetts, to the Eastern District of Texas, to the Northern District of California, and a dozen federal courts in-between.

 In addition to his patent trial experience, Aaron served as a Deputy District Attorney in the Santa Clara District Attorney’s Office, where he took many cases to trial.
 He is also an appellate attorney with successful appeals in the Federal Circuit, Ninth Circuit, and United States Supreme Court.

 Aaron is an active member of several bar organizations, including the Judge Lourie Boston IP American Inn of Court, where he is a member of the Board where he previously served as the Treasurer, Secretary, and Counselor.
 Aaron is also a member of the Federal Circuit Bar Association, for which he serves on the Model Patent Jury Instructions Committee.
+Aaron was named to the Editorial Board of IP Law360 in 2022.

 Education